-How do you see life, do you see the sports in overcoming problems?
+How do you see life, do you see sports in overcoming problems?
 Do you enjoy the athletics of jumping over hurdles?
 Would you not really get bored reading a book where it is all smiles from the first page to last page?
 Yeah…sometimes a story is more exciting when it begins with a teardrop or two and ends up in the widest ear-to-ear smiles.
-Tales of dogged defiance, baking a sumptuous loaf of success from the tiny crumbs of opportunities fate presented.
+This is the story of two Chibok girls.

 Such is the story of two Chibok girls, Debbie and Grace, who rode past the horrors of terrorism to become the first of the Chibok girls to get their high school diploma.
 Debbie graduated finishing her junior year (11th grade) and Grace completed her senior year (12th grade).